bereanrobotics/berean-robotics-website/README.md

 # Berean Robotics Website

-The following document reviews all apsects of how to setup and maintain the <https://bereanrobotics.org>.
+The following document reviews all apsects of how to setup and maintain the <https://bereanrobotics.org> website.
+Before editing the website you should read through this entire file.

 ## Getting Started